Azure/fleet-networking/README.md

 }
 ```

-Then create a secret based on this config file:
+Finally, create a secret in MCN cluster (it could be any Kubernetes cluster) based on above config file:

 ```sh
 kubectl create secret generic azure-mcn-config --from-file=cloud-config --namespace mcn-system